10 Benefits of Botox: and 4 Mistakes That Could Age Your Face

 What are lower crow's feet?

-They are deep lines that start at the outer corner of the eyes and go all the way down the sides of the cheeks.
+They're lines that start at the outer corner of the eyes and go down the sides of the cheeks.

 Treating this can be challenging, especially in older people or those who have little facial fat.

-Injecting large amounts of Botox into the orbucularis oculi muscle (muscle around the eyes) in an attempt to eradicate lower crow's feet can result in a strange hollowing or denting in the outer corner of the eyes.
+Injecting too much toxin into the orbicularis oculi muscle (muscle around the eyes) can result in strange hollowing or denting in the outer corner of the eyes.

 What to Do: